Saturday, June 6, 2026

 The blooming notes of the youthful interlude over, next begins the main concert of the evening.
 Absolutely unusual is this programme dedicated to the memory of Pandit Pannalal Ghosh, the basuri maestro who made this ancient wind instrument a byword for the Indian classical music (both as an accompaniment and in its own right).

 Paying tribute to him are the disciples of the Flute Temple Academy.
 Guiding them is their guru, Deepak Bhanuse.
 They are playing the flute in/as a group, which is quite unique in itself.
-Most interestingly, they are performing a unique concert piece as well.
+Most interestingly, they are performing a special concert piece as well.

 It is entitled "Rutu Rang".
 It consists of a sequential blend of the 'raag' which reflect the moods of the seasonal cycle.
 Conceptualised by Pandit Dr. Keshaw Ginde, its notes literally make the famous songs based on these notes n their notations bloom in our mind.